 How to Make an Almond Milk Latte

-This vanilla almond milk creamer foams in the blender, with a whisk in a saucepan, or using my favorite technique- with a milk frother.
-Since you most likely already have your blender dirty, just let it run a few extra minutes, and you’ll have enough foam to make cappuccino like treats.
+Make it Frothy: This vanilla almond milk creamer gets frothy in a blender, with a whisk in a saucepan, or using my favorite technique- with a milk frother.
+Since you most likely already have your blender dirty, just let it run a few extra minutes, and you’ll have enough foam to make cappuccino-like treats.
 Even if I am making them iced, I froth the almond creamer well so I have a frothy top to my drink.

 Tips for the Best Almond Latte